Oakland County Medical Power of Attorney

 Before your designated Patient Advocate can act, he or she must receive a copy of your DPOAHC and he or she must sign an Acceptance of Designation.
 There are other legal formalities that must be observed for a DPOAHC to be valid.

-Contact our office to schedule a free consultation to discuss, in depth, all of your estate planning needs.
+Contact Clarkston Legal to schedule a free consultation to discuss, in depth, all of your estate planning needs with our experienced attorneys.